-What is the best choice – Regional Translation Agency or Global Translation Agency?
+What Is The Best Choice – A Regional Translation Agency Or Global Translation Agency?

-As you may guess from the table above, there is no right answer for all situations.
-The answer lies in your own demands.
+As you may guess from the table above, there is no right answer for every situation.
+The answer lies in your demands.

-If the number of languages you need translating is under 15 languages, one or two regional translation agencies can definitely cover your needs.
-Besides, when you only need core services such as translation, editing, and proofreading, there’s no need to work with a global translation agency since a regional one can meet these requirements while your localization costs are significantly reduced.
+If the number of languages you need to translate is under 15 languages, one or two regional translation agencies can cover your needs.
+Besides, when you only need core services such as translation, editing, and proofreading, there’s no need to work with a global translation agency since a regional one can meet these requirements at lower rates.

-On the other hand, if your projects include numerous languages and additional services (SEO optimization, technical testing, etc.), it will save you time and money for the coordination process to work with a global translation agency who covers all the required languages.
+On the other hand, if your projects include numerous languages and additional services (SEO optimization, technical testing, etc.), it will save you time and money from the coordination efforts to work with a global translation agency that covers all the required languages and services.

-For example, giant companies such as Google, Facebook, and Apple are localizing their contents into over 100 languages, with a much more generous budget than average ones.
+For example, giant companies such as Google, Facebook, and Apple are localizing their content into over 100 languages, with a much more generous budget than the average companies.
 Therefore, it would not efficient for them to coordinate 10 regional translation agencies at once.
 A top global agency should be the right choice.

 However, if you are an expanding company with less than a 200,000USD annual budget to cover 15 languages, working with 2 regional agencies may save you up to 30% of the cost while coordination efforts and all other factors are almost similar.